benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 	end

 	local function setPage(name)
-		for pageName, page in pairs(pages) do
+		for pageName, page in pairs(
+			pages
+		) do
 			page.Visible =
 				pageName == name
 		end

-		for navName, button in pairs(navButtons) do
+		for navName, button in pairs(
+			navButtons
+		) do
 			local selected =
 				navName == name

+			tween(
+				button,
+				0.12,
+				{
-			button.BackgroundColor3 =
+					BackgroundColor3 =
 						selected
-				and Colors.AccentDark
+						and Colors.Card
-				or Colors.Sidebar
+						or Colors.Sidebar,

-			button.TextColor3 =
+					BackgroundTransparency =
 						selected
+						and 0.18
+						or 1,

+					TextColor3 =
+						selected
-				and Colors.Accent
+						and Colors.Text
 						or Colors.SubText
+				}
+			)
 		end

 		pageTitle.Text = name